yunningtseng/taipei-food-map/README.md

   - Each store's details include links to Google Maps for directions, route planning, and viewing reviews.

+- Responsive Design

+  - The interface is designed to adapt to various breakpoints, ensuring optimal user interaction and ease of use on mobile devices.

 ## Tech

 - Vite